 Inspired by special pieces that could be passed on from generation to generation, founder Suneera Swarup launched her jewelry line in 2010.
 Propelled by her passion for design, daughter Ana brought her eclectic fashion sense to the company in 2014.
 Using a layered approach, each piece from the duo is handmade in their Los Angeles-based studio.
 Understated yet elegant, every collection shows a love affair with rose-cut diamonds, emeralds and Australian opals.

-Founded by designer Rosanne Karmes in 2001, LA-based Sydney Evan is a brand synonymous with the modernization of the fine jewelry industry.
-Known for seamlessly blending classic style with a whimsical sensibility, Sydney Evan pieces offer an elevated twist on personal and spiritual charm trends.
+Founded by LA-based jewelry designer Rosanne Karmes in 2001, Sydney Evan jewelry is known for reinventing fine jewelry to be playful and super-wearable for every day.
+Sydney Evan charm necklaces and charm bracelets are an elevated twist on the personalized charm jewelry that every woman grew up coveting.
 Each piece celebrates the uniqueness of our lives, with strong roots in family, protection, love, luck, and good fortune.
 In 2012, Shy by Sydney Evan was launched, expanding offerings to include a collection of delicate pieces in 14k gold over sterling, inspired by longtime Sydney Evan classics.
 These bright pieces provide an exciting new dimension to this iconic brand.

 In an industry rooted in relationships and trust, Swoonery’s founder and CEO, Jean Z. Poh, builds upon her family’s multi-generational legacy and draws from her own expertise to make the most exceptional gemstones and rarest colored diamonds available to you through The Swoonery Atelier.
 Each center stone in our collection is obtained from trusted sources and certified by the premier gemological authorities to ensure the value of your purchase.
 These one-of-a-kind pieces are available immediately for purchase and can be sized to your specifications.
 For inquiries about colored diamonds and gems, or to commission a custom piece, please email firstname.lastname@example.org.

 As an international model in New York, London and Paris modeling for fine jewelry brands, Vania Leles developed an eye for the extraordinary and unique.
 Her passion for precious metals and stones took her to the world-renowned Gemological Institute of America where she honed her skills alongside industry leaders.
 Following graduation, Vania held positions at leading institutions including Graff Diamonds, De Beers, and Sotheby’s.
 In 2011, Vania launched Vanleles Diamonds, a brand that combined her passion for exquisite jewelry with her heart for ethical practices and sustainable sources.
-Having witnessed the horrors of the illegal diamond trade, Vania remains personally involved with sourcing the precious stones used in her pieces.
+Vania remains personally involved with sourcing the precious stones used in her pieces.
 Vanleles creations are ultra-feminine with an artistic sensibility achieved through remarkable craftsmanship.